O-L-F/O-L-F.github.io/_books/farenheit.md

 ---
 layout: book-review
-title:
+title: Farenheit 451
-author:
+author: Ray Bradbury
 olid:
-isbn:
+isbn: 9781451673319
-categories:
+categories: Classics, Fiction, Dystopia
 cover: assets/img/book_covers/farenheit.jpg
 tags:
-date:
+date: 2020-01-01
-started:
+started: 2020-01-01
-finished:
+finished: 2020-03-01
-released:
+released: 1963
-stars:
+stars: 4
 status: Finished
 ---

+Notwithstanding the fact that most people were assigned this book and thus read it apathetically, this is a really important book to have read !

+I also love that he just predicted AirPods.